 Ecological Testing

-Greenhouse Experiments
+Greenhouse Marsh Experiments

-Animal Exposure Experiments
+Animal Exposure Lab Experiments

 Dr. Hank Bart is leading the team in a newly built, IACUC approved Animal Housing Facility to assess the effects of exposure of ecologically and commercially important fish and invertebrate species to recycled glass sand, a mixture of recycled glass and dredged sand, AquaQuartz (sold commercially as pool filter and aquarium sand), Quickcrete Play Sand, natural beach sand and no sand (control).
+There was no difference in mortality rates among the different mixtures.
+We look forward to sharing the detailed results after publication in January 2025.

 Species